jamesmrollins/CIDMO_LCMT/ch_2_setup_a_value_stream.md

 ## Describe a Value Stream

 This section describes how the team will describe the value stream and how it is measured.
 A value stream can be expressed in layers, with the physical steps outlined and the supporting technical layer shown.
+We describe our objective value stream using a Development Value Stream Canvas.